 Students are encouraged to decorate their space to build a home-like environment for rest & relaxation during their time at college.
 When decorating, consider how your methods will impact the space at move-out.
-Residence Life encourages the use of paint-safe masking tape, removable stick-on hooks, and other temporary hanging solutions to avoid damage to walls & surfaces.
+Residence Life encourages the use of paint-safe masking tape, removable stick-on hooks, and other temporary hanging solutions to avoid damage to walls & surfaces at your own risk.
 Students are responsible for repair costs to rooms upon move-out; these costs are billed to your student account according to the damage billing section of the Student Handbook.
 To assure best repair and longevity, residents are not permitted to make their own repairs to the residence halls.

 If you use posters/wall hangings to decorate your room, do so in moderation.
 Entire walls may not be covered, as this ensures the rapid spread of fire.
 Decorations must be affixed flat against walls so that flames cannot reach both sides.
-Absolutely no cloth, paper, or flammable material (including lamp shades) may be hung from the ceiling, as this poses a hazard.
-If you choose to use your own curtains, you must be able to show proof that they are fire retardant.
-Nothing should be attached to or cover any smoke detectors, sprinkler head covers or fire alarm strobes/speakers.
+If you choose to add your own curtains, you must be able to show proof that they are fire retardant.
+Nothing should be attached to or cover any smoke detectors, sprinkler head covers, pipes, or fire alarm strobes/speakers.
 Water from sprinkler heads must be accessible to all areas of the room in the event of a fire.
 Furniture, fabric or other dividers may not be placed in a way that the flow of water would be restricted in the event of a fire.

 Students may not paint their rooms or suite spaces without written approval by the Associate Director of Residence Life.
 Students who are approved to paint their rooms will be required to return room to original wall color prior to moving out.
-Painting or modifying Residence Hall community spaces, such as lounges and kitchens, is reviewed through the policy on long-term/permanent modification to facilities by non-facilities community members.
+Painting or modifying Residence Hall community spaces, such as lounges and kitchens, is approved and reviewed through the policy on long-term/permanent modification to facilities by non-facilities community members.